renejeglinsky/sapui5/docs/03_Get-Started/best-practices-for-developers-28fcd55.md

 ### Prerequisites

+Double check that all compatibility guidelines have been followed, such as those mentioned in [Upgrading](../02_Read-Me-First/upgrading-9638e4f.md).

+> ### Important:
-Before attempting to migrate or upgrade to a higher SAPUI5 version, make sure that your development does **not** use any undocumented internal framework resources.
-Also, double check that all compatibility guidelines have been followed, such as those mentioned in [Upgrading](../02_Read-Me-First/upgrading-9638e4f.md).
+> Before attempting to migrate or upgrade to a higher SAPUI5 version, make sure that your development does **not** use any undocumented internal framework resources.

 ### Deprecated APIs

 In general, **you must not use deprecated APIs** anymore, such as `sap.ui.getCore()`.
+For new projects, we recommend the use of TypeScript, because usage of deprecated APIs can then be detected easily.

 You can find deprecated APIs in the [API Reference](https://ui5.sap.com/#/api/deprecated), in the [What's New Viewer](https://help.sap.com/whats-new/67f60363b57f4ac0b23efd17fa192d60?Type=Deleted%3BDeprecated), and in the reports by our [Support Assistant](../04_Essentials/support-assistant-57ccd7d.md) and [UI5 linter](https://github.com/SAP/ui5-linter).
-For new projects, we recommend the use of TypeScript, because usage of deprecated APIs can then be detected easily.

 Also, see the relevant warnings and errors logged to the browser's dev console during runtime.
 You might need to increase the `sap-ui-log-level`.
 For more information, see [Logging and Tracing](../04_Essentials/logging-and-tracing-9f4d62c.md).

+Using the native web API `XMLHttpRequest#open` with `false` as the third argument outside of workers is deprecated, and browsers might end its support.
+Therefore, in addition to avoiding already deprecated SAPUI5 APIs, you must not call low-level APIs such as `jQuery.ajax` with a disabled `async` option either.

 Some APIs may be only partially deprecated, for instance passing a non-object `vName` to [`sap.ui.core.theming.Parameters.get`](https://ui5.sap.com/#/api/sap.ui.core.theming.Parameters%23methods/sap.ui.core.theming.Parameters.get).
 Refer to the API Reference for individual APIs.

-Using the native web API `XMLHttpRequest#open` with `false` as the third argument outside of workers is also deprecated, and browsers might end its support.
-Therefore, in addition to avoiding already deprecated SAPUI5 APIs, you must not call low-level APIs such as `jQuery.ajax` with a disabled `async` option either.

 **Additional Information:**